vanvalenlab/kiosk-console/README.rst

 Related Projects
 ----------------

 The kiosk is part of a software infastructure system built by the Van Valen Lab at Caltech.
-Refer to our :ref:`Software Infastructure Docs <SOFTWARE_INFRASTRUCTURE>` for more information about how each repo contributes to the kiosk.
+Refer to our `Software Infastructure Docs <https://deepcell-kiosk.readthedocs.io/en/master/SOFTWARE_INFRASTRUCTURE.html>`_ for more information about how each repo contributes to the kiosk.

 * https://github.com/vanvalenlab/kiosk-frontend
 * https://github.com/vanvalenlab/kiosk-redis-consumer